SCIENCE 10th

 4.

-cell function in discussion format after viewing www.cellsalive.com or other
+cells and cell function in discussion format after viewing www.cellsalive.com

 5.

-techniques to make observations and gather data from the plant and animal cells
+and techniques to make observations and gather data from the plant and animal

 6.